 The trailer for A Hero at Three introduces two brothers who, while frolicking along the shore, are swept into a stormy sea and ride the waves of a most surprising adventure.
 Illustrations by Cindra Vallone; story and reading by Mary Arete Moodey; music performed by Cellissimo, directed by Sally Gross.

-Summer 2017 at the Bayfront NATO Martin Luther King, Jr. Memorial Center
+The 2017 Summer Youth Make Language Kinesthetic at the Martin Luther King Memorial Center

 Reading through Movement

 the energy of words.